danielapena/bugs-app/README.md

-# Basic Bugs Project with Redux
+# Bugs Project with Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).